rtilky/AES_Accelerator_IoT_Camera_Demo/README.md

     **\*Make sure you know where the HDF and BIT files are exported to**
 ---

-## Section II: Create Bootable and Program the Flash
+## Section II: Create Bootable Image and Program the Flash

 ### Prerequisites